6 stages tour from refuge to refuge

 Time: 4/5 hours; Difficulty: medium; Length: about 12 km; Max. ascent level difference: 438 m; Max. descent level difference: 764 m; Highest point: 2,463 m

 Description of the stage: after having reached the Buffaure (2,060 m) from Pozza by cabin lift, go down to the saddle and then left on the wide ski slope (down here, eventually, you can still take the chair lift on the right, which brings up to "Col de Valvacin") to get to "Buffaure di Sopra", nearby the Baita Cuz Refuge.
 Continue upwards along a comfortable zig-zag and take the crest.
 Go towards the top station of the chair lift and then towards the "Sas de Adam" (to enjoy a breath-taking view, all around you, over the Dolomites of Fassa), after which the track starts to go downwards.
 As the crest goes up again, the itinerary goes across its northern foothills to "Sela Brunéch" (2,420 m).
 On top of the chair lift (here the paths becomes no. 613/B), the itinerary goes back on the narrow ridge that skirts on the south the hollow of Ciampac.
-Go all along it and reach the steep buttresses of "Sas de Roces", that make the path mov to the side of the Val San Nicolò.
+Go all along it and reach the steep buttresses of "Sas de Ròces", that make the path move to the side of the Val San Nicolò.
 Go down along some bends and then across a long diagonal at altitude, equipped with a metal safety rope in some points, leading to a wide and grassy saddle over "Sas Bianch".
-Here the paths goes up again (and takes again the no. 613) on a steep diagonal along the west side of the "Varos", where there are fortifications dating back to the First World War.
-Descend along the eastern side towards the Passo San Nicolò Refuge (2,345 m), that can be reached in few minutes.
+Here the paths goes up again (and takes again the no. 613) on a steep diagonal along the west side of the "Varosc", where there are fortifications dating back to the First World War.
+From here, a well-marked detour of the path reconnects with the original path through the meadows, to reach the mountain hut Passo San Nicolò (2,346 m).
 Go down along path no. 608 in the Val Contrin and reach the namesake refuge, where the overnight is planned.

 2nd stage - In the realm of Conturina